eMediaLab/GitTips/ReadMe.md

 ## How to Customize Settings

 **List Configs...**
-These commands will pull up and list your current git config settings...
+These commands will pull up and list in Terminal your current git config settings...

 ```
 git config --global -l    // Global